-Summer Savory is an annual herb that is part of the Mint family (Lamiaceae).
-It's sometimes used as a substitute, or in conjunction with Rosemary, Thyme or Sage.
-With a peppery flavoring, it's less bitter than it's Winter Savory relative.
+Summer savory is an annual herb that is part of the mint family.
+It's sometimes used as a substitute, or in conjunction with rosemary, thyme, or sage.
+With a peppery flavoring, it's less bitter than its winter savory relative.

 The herb is a low-growing shrub with narrow green leaves.
 During the summer, flowers appear on the plant which can be white, lilac, or pink.
 Because summer savory is a fast-growing annual plant, it only grows through the summer months.
 Plant summer savory seeds in the spring.

 |Botanical Name||Satureja hortensis|